roidrage/paperplanes/_posts/2012-2-16-fun-with-ruby-block-parameters.md

 ### Referencing Other Parameters

 You can reference parameters previously defined in the list.
-Want to do an impromptu mapping on the list above?
+Want to do an impromptu mapping on the list above before even entering the block?

     blk = ->(list = [1, 2, 3], sum=list.inject(1) {|acc, value| acc*value})) {
       list.sample